rust-lang/book/nostarch/chapter20.md

 We’ll implement this behavior by introducing a new data structure between the `ThreadPool` and the threads that will manage this new behavior.
 We’ll call this data structure *Worker*, which is a common term in pooling implementations.
-The Worker picks up code that needs to be run and runs the code in the Worker’s thread.
+The `Worker` picks up code that needs to be run and runs the code in its thread.

 Think of people working in the kitchen at a restaurant: the workers wait until orders come in from customers, and then they’re responsible for taking those